PlayBrainWii/PlayBrain/README.md

 We aim to continue where MrBean and Chadderz left their projects off at.

+*If you're interested in NetSlug and BrainSlug, you can find downloads [here](https://github.com/jbmagination/PlayBrain/releases/tag/slug).*
 ## Goals
 - [ ] 3-8 player support
 - [ ] An actual GUI interface